wobertt/wob-bot-discord/README.md

 ## Adding New Commands

-1. Create a new file in the `wob_bot` directory that returns text or a Plotly `Figure`.
+1. Create a new file in the `wob_bot` directory with a function that returns text or a Plotly `Figure`.
 2. Add a slash-command wrapper in `wob_bot/commands.py`.
 3. In the wrapper, defer the interaction, call your plotting function, and pass the figure to `send_plotly_figure`.